 The University of Missouri Grape and Wine Institute conducts research on best winemaking and grape growing practices and how they impact the growth of the grape and wine industries in Missouri and the Midwest.
 Two faculty positions are dedicated to delivering research results to fulfill the mission of the GWI.
 These research faculty positions are dedicated to viticulture and enology.
 Another faculty position is dedicated to Extension outreach, delivering research-based information to winemakers and grape growers.

-The institute is funded by the Missouri Wine and Grape Board, which directs funds from a statewide tax on wine sales for research, education and marketing.
+Missouri Wine and Grape Board funds GWI.
+The board directs funds from a statewide tax on wine sales for research, Extension, education and marketing.